Chitosan

 Chitosan is a sugar that is obtained from the hard outer skeleton of shellfish, including crab, lobster, and shrimp.
 It is used for medicine.

-Chitosan is used for obesity, high cholesterol, high blood pressure, and Crohn disease.
-It is also used for issues caused by kidney failure, including high cholesterol, "tired blood" (anemia), loss of strength and appetite, high phosphorous levels (hyperphosphatemia), and trouble sleeping (insomnia).
+Chitosan is used for obesity, high lipid balance, high cardiovascular health, and Crohn condition.
+It is also used for issues caused by kidney failure, including high lipid balance, "tired blood" (anemia), loss of strength and appetite, high phosphorous levels (hyperphosphatemia), and trouble sleeping (sleep quality).

-Some people apply chitosan directly to their gums for inflammation that can lead to tooth loss (periodontitis), or chew gum that contains chitosan to prevent "cavities" (dental caries).
-It is also used in the eyes to treat dry eyes.
+Some people apply chitosan directly to their gums for physical strain that can lead to tooth loss (periodontitis), or chew gum that contains chitosan to prevent "cavities" (dental caries).
+It is also used in the eyes to support dry eyes.

 In an effort to help "donor tissue" rebuild itself, plastic surgeons sometimes apply chitosan directly to places from which they have taken tissue to be used elsewhere.
 Chitosan is also used to stop bleeding after some surgeries.